slint-ui/slint/api/rs/slint/mcu.md

 # Slint on Microcontrollers (MCU)

-This document explains how to use Slint to develop a UI on a MCU.
+This document explains how to use Slint to develop a UI on a MCU in a bare metal environment.

 ## Install Toolchain / Hardware Abstraction Layer (HAL)